elaine-ho/Forever_Machine_Learning/docs/final.md

 **Learning Rate**

 To find the ideal learning rate, we employed a similar strategy.
-Starting with 1 and going down by powers of 10, we found that the learning rate that gave us the best results was 1e-4 or 0.0001.
+We started with learning rate 1 and decreased by powers of 10.
+Learning rates 1 and 0.1 performed very poorly while learning rates 0.01, 0.001, and 0.0001 were able to learn the general shape of the image.
+We decided that learning rate  1e-3 or 0.001 is the best because the PSNR, and SSIM are the highest (higher the better) and the MSE is the lowest out of the later three learning rates.
+The color of the cloud was slightly off in comparison to learning rate 1e-4 but the image also looked less blurry while the blue hue in the sky was more smoothed out.

 Learning Rate | Sample Prediction | L1 Loss Function
 --------------|-------------------|-------------------